erich666/McUsd/unit_tests/cubes_r_normals/README.md

-# Cubes R Normal test scene
+# Cubes R Normals test scene

 This test file, cubes_r_normal.usda, is for testing how well a USD display application interprets normal map textures.
 Each cube uses a different normal map texture, combined with different bias and scale values applied to that texture, to give what should be an identical result.